-Analysis: The plan should indicate how you will analyze the data, and how this analysis will serve to address the research question or purpose outlined at the beginning of the plan.
+Analysis: The plan should indicate how you will analyze the data and how this analysis will serve to address the research question or purpose outlined at the beginning of the plan.
 If you intend to use specialized analytical methods, this is the place to identify them and provide a rationale for their use.

 - Length: At least 2,000 words (no upper limit)

-- Option 1 – Narrative Reflection: A critical consideration of specific experiences related to teaching and learning (other elements of course merit consideration, but the central focus should relate to teaching and learning—see additional prompts in the application).
+- Option 1 – Narrative Reflection: A critical consideration of specific experiences related to teaching and learning (other elements merit consideration, but the central focus should relate to teaching and learning—see additional prompts in the application).

 - Option 2 – Literature Review: A critical consideration of the existing literature on the topic, with a clear argument about what remains to be learned (gaps in the literature; again, the central focus should relate to teaching and learning).

-- Deadline: All final products produced should be completed and emailed to Dr. Chris Kilgore, TLI Associate Director for SoTL, at email@example.com, by 11:59pm on Sunday, June 5.
+- Deadline: All final products produced should be completed and emailed to Dr. Chris Kilgore, TLI Associate Director for SoTL, at email@example.com, by 11:59pm on Monday, June 5.

 - Next Steps: TLI will retain an archive of the manuscripts for use as examples in future programming, and members of TLI and the UT Libraries will work with participants to help disseminate their work, and/or use it as a foundation for further research.